-'''

 return Output, persis_info

-'''

-Between the Output definition and the return, any level and complexity of computation can be performed.
-Users are encouraged to use the executor to submit applications to parallel resources if necessary, or plug in components from other libraries to serve their needs.
+Between the Output definition and the return, any computation can be performed.
+Users can try an executor to submit applications to parallel resources, or plug in components from other libraries to serve their needs.

 Executor

 libEnsemble's Executors are commonly used within simulator functions to launch and monitor applications.
 An excellent overview is already available here.